zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 ## Project Overview

 - Ingests updated FARS data
-- Loads raw datasets into a PostgreSQL data warehouse hosted on Azure
+- Loads raw datasets into a blob storage hosted on Azure
 - Processes and transforms data using Python scripts and dbt for standardization, cleaning, and modeling
 - Presents insights using Apache Superset dashboards
 - Automatically runs pipeline, including dbt models, and updates dashboard every six months using an Apache Airflow DAG